0x7f9/QuickClose/README.md

 ### Why QuickClose Exists

 I like the way tiling window managers on Linux handle closing windows.
 On Windows, there’s no equivalent unless you break your hand with `Alt+F4` or grab the mouse.
-Therefore it's for anyone who wants to keep a fast, keyboard workflow on Windows.

 ## Overview